eddiep24/BlackJack/README.md

 # blackjack

 Sometimes you might want to do something somewhat productive, such as learning a new skill while also having fun.
+This type of scenerio is prime for learning card counting/basic strategy in blackjack.

 There are two easy ways to add this to path: